MaxwellGuo/project_euler/README.md

 # project_euler
-Solutions of euler project's problem, using Julia.
+Solutions of euler project's problems, using Julia.